kostyaVyrodov/education/security/README.md

 TLS lives on 'session' layer.

 TLS is hybrid cryptography system using asymmetric(for key exchanging and proofing of identity) and symmetric(for encrypting data) encrypting.
 TLS uses Diffie-Hellman algorithm to exchange keys.

+## Security testing

+There are 3 types of security testing:
+- Static application security testing - analyzing of source codes to find vulnerabilities;
+- Dynamic application security testing - trying to hack a running program to find vulnerabilities;
+- Interactive application security testing - combination of the both above.

+Main types of dynamic security testing:
+- Vulnerability assessment (finding issues without exploiting);
+- Penetration testing (find one vulnerability and exploit it to obtain the goal);

+### Risks

+Top 10 risks according to OWASP

+1. Injections (OS commands, SQL, etc.);
+2. Broken auth and session management;
+3. Sensitive data exposures (like api secrets, rsa keys);
+4. XML external entities (vulnerable XML processors);
+5. Broken access control (when application has bad access control);
+6. Security misconfiguration (of a server for example);
+7. XSS (JS injecting to pages);
+8. Insecure Deserialization (lead to remote code execution attacks);
+9. Components with known vulnerabilities (just using components that have vulnerabilities);
+10. Insufficient Logging & Monitoring (allows a hacker to be undetected);